Westerface/software-design-vu/docs/assignment2.md

 dateModified
 ```

 All of its data fields are private.
-In order to get/set any property of a snippet we use the provided getters and setters.
-Up until this point we think that this information about the snippets is enough.
-If by any chance we need an extra field we can easily add it and use it trough the system.
+In order to get/set any property of a snippet, we use the provided getters and setters.
+Up until this point, we think that this information about the snippets is enough.
+If by any chance we need an extra field, we can easily add it and use it trough the system.

 #### SnippetHelper.java (introduced v1.0 still alive)